On the occasion of my 4th time in Chiang Mai, since 2018, I am dedicating this post to Thai Massage in Pichest Boonthumme Style.

 But not because we are physically suffering means we are getting better.

-If we can’t deal with the pain, if we stop breathing as we perceive that pain, we just keep creating tension in the body and we are not going to let the healing process happens.
+If we can’t deal with the pain if we stop breathing as we perceive that pain, we keep creating tension in the body and will not let the healing process happen.

 Breathing during a massage comes with a series of benefits: